jsmith/school/bio1001/exam.md

 regulating the cell cycle.

 # Lecture 25: Stem  Cells
-Stem cells have the ability to renew themsevles.
-They have escaped the *Hayflick limit*.
+Stem cells have the ability to renew themselves.
+They have escaped the **Hayflick limit**.
 They are unspecialized, undifferentiated cells.

 ## Hiarchy
-1. Topipotent: Can give rise to embryo/placental & body cells
+1. Totipotent: Can give rise to embryo/placental & body cells
 2. Pluripotent: Can give rise to any body cells
 3. Multipotent: Blood, muscle, nerve, bone and other tissue stem cells.

-## Ebryonic Stem Cells
+## Embryonic Stem Cells
-*Ebryonic stem cells* are from a 5 day pre-implantation stage embryo.
-The code from the inner cells of the *Blastocyst* (which form the body cells) and are *pluripotent*.
+**Embryonic stem cells** are from a 5 day pre-implantation stage embryo.
+The code from the inner cells of the **Blastocyst** (which form the body cells) and are **pluripotent**.

 They form the:
-- *Endoderm*: Gut/liver/Lung (inside stuff)
+- **Endoderm**: Gut/liver/Lung (inside stuff)
-- *Mesoderm*: Muscle, blood, bone
+- **Mesoderm**: Muscle, blood, bone
-- *Ectoderm*: Brain & skin
+- **Ectoderm**: Brain & skin
-- *Germline*: Sperm & Egg
+- **Germline**: Sperm & Egg

 ## Adult (Somatic) Stem Cells
 Rare cells located in different tissues.
-They are *multipotent*.
+They are **multipotent**.
 They are important for regeneration and repair of functions.

 ### Skeletal Stem Cells (Satellite Cells)
 There are two types of division:
-- Symetrical: Stem cells generates another stem cell
+- Symmetrical: Stem cells generates another stem cell
-- Assymmetrical: Stem cells produces precursor cell (differentiation)
+- Asymmetrical: Stem cells produces precursor cell (differentiation)

 ## Induced Pluripotent Stem Cells
-Adult differentiated stem cells -> stem cell (*de-differentiation*).
+Adult differentiated stem cells -> stem cell (**de-differentiation**).
 Induced by infecting skin cells with retrovirus containing stem cell master regulatory genes.

 They could be used as treatments.